UPennCBE544/2023.github.io/ProjectDescription.md

 <a name='report'></a>
 ### Final Report ###

-The final report should be in the form of a 3-5 pages long mini paper including figures and tables.
+The final report should be in the form of a 3-5 page long paper including figures and tables.
 Provide one report for each group.
 Please be succinct and organize it in the following way:

 * Introduction (brief) - don’t write too much
 * Calculation details